-I. Alaska is likely to succeed on the merits of its appeal because the decision to vacate was an abuse of the district court's discretion.
+I. The Conservancy is not likely to succeed on the merits of its appeal.

-The merits argument presented in Alaska's motion concerns the district court's selection of a remedy.
+The merits argument presented in the Conservancy's motion concerns the district court's selection of a remedy.
 A district court's decision to vacate rather than remand agency action is subject to review for abuse of discretion.
 Cachil Dehe Band of Wintun Indians of Colusa Indian Cmty. v.
 California, 618 F.3d 1066, 1082 (9th Cir.
 2010).
-Although the abuse of discretion standard is "highly deferential to the district court," reversal is required where the district court makes an error of law or where this Court is "convinced firmly that the reviewed decision lies beyond the pale of reasonable justification under the circumstances."
+The abuse of discretion standard is "highly deferential to the district court," and reversal is required only where the court makes an error of law or where this Court is "convinced firmly that the reviewed decision lies beyond the pale of reasonable justification under the circumstances."
 Microsoft Corp. v.
 Motorola, Inc., 696 F.3d 872, 881 (9th Cir.
-2012).

-This Court is likely to find that the district court abused its discretion when it vacated the portion of the incidental take statement applicable to the winter and summer seasons of the Chinook commercial troll fisheries in Southeast Alaska.
+2012) (citation omitted).
+This Court is unlikely to find that the district court abused its discretion when it remanded without vacatur the portion of the biological opinion applicable to the prey increase program.